Seth Brown (baseball)

-Seth William Brown (born July 13, 1992) is an American professional baseball outfielder and first baseman for the Oakland Athletics of Major League Baseball (MLB).
+Seth William Brown (born July 13, 1992) is an American professional baseball outfielder and first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics / Athletics.
 He made his MLB debut in 2019.

 Early life and amateur career

 Brown was born in and grew up in Klamath Falls, Oregon, and initially attended Klamath Union High School.
 His family moved to Medford, Oregon, going into his senior year in order to shorten his mother's commute to work.
 Following the move, Brown attended North Medford High School and was named first team All-Southwest Conference and second team OSAA Class 6A All-State as a senior.
 Both at North Medford and for the Medford Mustangs in American Legion, Brown was a teammate of Major League pitcher Braden Shipley.

 Brown began his college career at Linn–Benton Community College, playing for two seasons and was named first team All- Southern Region by the Northwest Athletic Association of Community Colleges as a sophomore.
 He transferred to Lewis–Clark State College after his sophomore year at the recommendation of LBCC's head coach, Greg Hawk.
 He was forced to redshirt his junior season due academic issues.
 In his only season playing for the Warriors, Brown was named a second team National Association of Intercollegiate Athletics (NAIA) All-American after posting a .386 average in while leading the NAIA with 23 home runs and driving in 82 RBIs (2nd in the NAIA) and scoring 78 runs (3rd) as the Warriors went on to win the 2015 NAIA World Series.